pavana-namburi/Polyglot-Calculators/SimpleCalculator-C++-Daku3011/README.md

 ## Features

+- It's not sensitive for floats, only calculates and concludes with integers
 - Simple and clean command-line interface
 - Input validation for division by zero
 - Error handling for invalid operators